paulmcquad/cpp23/README.md

 1# C++23 Statements  - 'C++23 in 3 minutes' by Paul McQuade - https://youtu.be/3Q5MzLGfUkA

 2# C++23 Functions - 'C++23 in 3 minutes' by Paul McQuade -  https://youtu.be/Exp71AekjMY

+3# C++23 Arrays - 'C++23 in 3 minutes' by Paul McQuade - https://youtu.be/CeSptgNjAiI